HU-SD-S3/s3-startproject-template/README.md

-# HUland Casino Project
+# S3 Project
-This project is part of an assignment for the course Backend Programming 2 (BEP2) at the
-Hogeschool Utrecht, University of Applied Sciences.
+This project is part of an assignment for 3rd semester of the ICT bachelor programme at the Hogeschool Utrecht, University of Applied Sciences.

 ## Starter project